How to Detect Remote Code Execution (RCE) Attacks in Android & iOS Apps Using AI

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Block Shell Code Injection without an SDK or gateway:
+On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Detect Remote Code Execution (RCE) without an SDK or gateway:

 -